 “Traffic was awful, I’m just getting started and looking for your email.
 Did you say two ads?”
 I scoured my inbox but could only find the first message.

 I finished the first ad quickly, although working on the laptop vs. a desktop computer felt awkward and slowed me down a bit.
 The specs for the second ad came through, and I sent both ads to the client.
 I followed up to be sure she had received the files but landed in voice mail.
 Perhaps she was in a meeting.
 I assumed everything was ok and moved on to enjoy our weekend in the Windy City.

 Bottom line, we go the extra mile (literally!) to help make a deadline.
-If you want that level of service, please contact us at 314-548-6001.
+If you want that level of service, contact us: info (at) n-kcreative.com.